syqs/theLazyGitter/readme.md

 ##does github pushing

-[comment]: # make your own cron job mauaha :P
-[comment]: put your own problems into the problems.nothing, use %%%% as delimiter
+make your own cron job mauaha :P put your own problems into the problems.nothing, use %%%% as delimiter

 # <3
-[comment]: special thx to no-fi
+special thx to no-fi